New Video Format!

 The California Board of Behavioral Sciences accepts APA approval for CE activities for MFTs, LCSWs, LPPCs and/or LEPs.

 Outside of California, please check with your licensing board to see whether APA approval is accepted for CE credit in your state.
 Please call Dr. Cooper if you have further questions (626-744-9472).

 REFUNDS / CANCELLATION

-Cancellations prior to 3/19/2018 at 12 pm will be eligible for a 100% refund, minus a $30.00 processing fee.
-Cancellations after 12 pm on 3/19/2018 will be subject to a $550.00 cancellation fee, and the remainder of the registration fee will be refunded.
-HOWEVER, you will have a credit with us for the remaining registration amount to be used at a future workshop offered by the EFT Resource Center.
-This policy is the most generous that we can offer; the cancellation fee is necessary because of the commitments we make to the hotel or retreat center where we are holding the workshop.
+Cancellations prior to 07/03/20 at 5 pm will be eligible for a 100% refund, minus a $25.00 processing fee.
+Cancellations after 5 pm on 07/03/20 will be subject to a $100.00 cancellation fee, and the remainder of the registration fee will be refunded.